-- In a two-party or two-candidate race, each party will move its position toward that of the median voter. - Minority views are not given much weight.
+- In a two-party or two-candidate race, each party will move its position toward that of the median voter. - -Minority views are not given much weight.

-2014 Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, except for use as
+2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use as permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning